-Substance abuse is stigmatized far more than any other health conditions, with it stereotypically being associated with health conditions like AIDS, criminal behavior, unsafe behavior and poverty.
+Substance abuse is stigmatized far more than any other health condition, with it stereotypically being associated with health conditions like AIDS, criminal behavior, unsafe behavior, and poverty.
 The impact of this is a feeling of rejection and discrimination towards those who are abusing substances, not only from society in general but from the legal system and the workforce.

 How Does This Influence The Workplace?

-It is even the case that those people who have suffered with addiction in the past may find it difficult to find work, even if they are clean now.
-This is especially true if they have any kind of criminal conviction from the time where they were struggling with addiction.
+It is even the case that those people who have suffered from addiction in the past may find it difficult to find work, even if they are clean now.
+This is especially true if they have any kind of criminal conviction from the time when they were struggling with addiction.

 How Can We Move Forward?

 Instead of contributing to the stigma surrounding those with addiction, and causing more problems by now allowing them to work, support needs to be put in place for those who are struggling.
 There are places such as Grand Falls Treatment Center and many others that can help addicts kick their addiction and get back on the right path.